talhaahussain/RESTful-spreadsheet/README.md

 # ECM3408-Assessment
 Continuous Assessment for ECM3408 - Enterprise Computing, set by Prof. David Wakeling.
 Involves the use of a RESTful interface to implement a spreadsheet MVP as an SC microservice.
+This microservice was implemented in Flask and uses the repository design pattern, currently supporting 2 data sources, an SQL and a No-SQL database.

 This work received a mark of 92/100, although this may be subject to increase in the future.

 ### Prerequisites

+Python 3.6.8, the libraries *flask* and *requests*, as well as SQLite3.

 ### Usage